Feefo Gold Merchant

 It is important to note that being the Director of your own PSC does not constitute as an office-holding position.
 The provision refers to the role held within your end client’s organisation.

-Can a contractor fill a director role and remain outside of IR35?
+Can a contractor fill a director role and remain outside IR35?

 Some contractors may take on a role with the title of ‘director’.
 It is important for the contractor to determine whether this means they are filling an office-holding position, or if this is just a title, as this could affect your IR35 status.